Black Cat (Marvel Comics): Spider-Man/Black Cat: Evil That Men Do (2002)

-Claws - 2006
+Claws (2006)

 According to Diamond Comic Distributors, Claws #1 was the 60th best selling comic book in August 2006.
 Claws #2 was the 69th best selling comic book in September 2006.
 Claws #3 was the 71st best selling comic book in October 2006.

-Craig Lines of Den of Geek stated, "The tone of Jimmy Palmiotti and Justin Gray’s script, although quite violent, is very much classic romantic adventure, with Wolverine and Black Cat trading flirtatious banter and saucy body language as they splat bad dudes.
-It’s the sort of naughty comedy-action romp that Kevin Smith started and should’ve finished with his failed The Evil That Men Do mini-series (as opposed to the jumbled, misogynistic angst-fest it became).
+Craig Lines of Den of Geek stated, "The tone of Jimmy Palmiotti and Justin Gray's script, although quite violent, is very much classic romantic adventure, with Wolverine and Black Cat trading flirtatious banter and saucy body language as they splat bad dudes.
+It's the sort of naughty comedy-action romp that Kevin Smith started and should've finished with his failed The Evil That Men Do mini-series (as opposed to the jumbled, misogynistic angst-fest it became).
 Whilst not exactly challenging, there are some good laughs and even a touch of suspense.
 In addition to zippy writing, the artwork is also consistently nice.
-I liked Joe Linsner’s interpretation of the Black Cat costume and, having seen her drawn so atrociously in recent years (come on down, Clayton Crain), Claws scores points on that front alone.
+I liked Joe Linsner's interpretation of the Black Cat costume and, having seen her drawn so atrociously in recent years (come on down, Clayton Crain), Claws scores points on that front alone.
 On the down side, the mini-series is maybe an issue too short and I personally felt it lost its pace a little in Issue Three with an extended (and utterly unnecessary) flashback sequence, but otherwise, Claws is a sharp little critter and well worth getting your paws on."
-Kirsten Murray of CBR.com ranked the Claws comic book series 5th in their "10 Greatest Black Cat Stories Ever" list, saying, "An unlikely duo teamed up in three-part miniseries, Claws.
+Kirsten Murray of Comic Book Resources ranked the Claws comic book series 5th in their "10 Greatest Black Cat Stories Ever" list, saying, "An unlikely duo teamed up in three-part miniseries, Claws.
 Wolverine and the Black Cat find themselves held captive in cages on a mysterious island, confronted by a group of hunters led by someone claiming to be Kraven the Hunter.
 If the pair make it to a boat waiting to take them to their rescue on the other side of the island, they can go free.
 However, they have to evade the huntsmen.
 An action-packed adventure ensues, with Wolverine and Black Cat working together effectively as they dodge bullets, rockets, and even killer robots.
 Their sharp back-and-forth and willingness to get their hands dirty made this series so popular, it spawned a sequel."